Skip to content

 What Do Tort Laws Cover?

-Since being put into effect, the bill has reduced the number of medical malpractice claims filed in the state.
+Since being put into effect, the tort reform has reduced the number of medical malpractice claims filed.
 Furthermore, the payouts awarded for the malpractice claims pushed through are significantly less than in previous years.
-According to data compiled by the Texas Department of Insurance, malpractice claims dropped by nearly two-thirds from 2003 to 2011 and had an average payout of $199,000 (a 22% decline).

-To learn more about Texas’s tort reform, or if you have suffered an injury because of a medical professional’s negligence or misconduct, contact Wormington & Bollinger today and schedule a free consultation.
-The severe limits put in place with the 2003 act are quite damaging and have stripped many patients of their right to recover warranted compensation.
+To learn more about tort reform, or if you have suffered an injury because of a medical professional’s negligence or misconduct, contact Wormington & Bollinger today and schedule a free consultation.
 Maria Wormington and the legal team at Wormington & Bollinger are fighting against the effects of tort reform.
 Our entire team will do everything we can to investigate your case and expose the lies associated with your malpractice claim.

 Practice areas